Mackenzie Medical CentreGeneral Practice SectionThe University of Edinburgh20 West Richmond StreetEdinburgh, EH8 9DXTel: 0131 651 1000

 You can call for the results of tests you have had carried out at the practice.
 Please call 0131 651 4145 between 9:00am and 11:00am when reception staff will pass on results which have been cleared by the doctor.

-We cannot pass on results of test taken outwith the practice and you should contact the appropriate clinic where the tests were taken for those results.
+We cannot pass on results of tests that taken outwith the practice and you should contact the appropriate clinic where the tests were taken for those results.